 A new country, a new contract, a new piece of plastic – booooring.
 Instead, buy an eSIM!

-An eSIM works just like an app: you buy it, you download it, and BOOM!
+Jetpac eSIMs work just like an app: you download it, pick your plan, and BOOM!
 You’re connected the minute you land.
 It’s that easy.

-Is your phone eSIM ready?
 Read about how e-Sims work or click below to see one of the top eSIM providers on the market and ditch the plastic.

 Grab an eSIM!

-#4 Daimyo – Coolest place to stay in Fukuoka
+4. Daimyo – Coolest Place to Stay in Fukuoka

 Daimyo, Fukuoka